jonathanyeh0723/meme-generator/README.md

  - `PlotEngine.py`: Define PlotEngine class to conduct data visualization.

 ## AI Engine
 The core concept of AI Engine is to carry out image inference and detect labels.
 We define rules and use label extracted to let the computer automatically class the image with correspondent quotes.
-We basically Amazon Rekognition utilize for this task.
+We basically utilize Amazon Rekognition for this task.

 Amazon Rekognition is a service that makes it easy to add powerful visual analysis to our applications.
 It is based on the highly scalable, deep learning technology developed by Amazon’s computer vision scientists to analyze billions of images and videos daily.
 That way, it requires no machine learning expertise to use.
 We don’t need to handle complex AI infrastructure or deal with time-consuming model training.

+In this case,

 ## Setting up the environment